-Trim approximately 1.5 inches of the outer jacket of the control cable (4 wire).
-Remove the shield material, the support thread and cut the ground wire off as shown in figure 211.
-Attach electrical tape at the end of the trimmed control cable jacket so that there is no chance for a short.
+Make certain you have the correct length control cable for the EHU you are preparing.
+Trim approximately 1.5 inches of the outer jacket of the control cable (4 wire) as shown in figure 2.11.
+Remove the shield material, the support thread and cut the ground wire off.
+Attach electrical tape at the end of the trimmed control cable jacket as shown in figure 2.12.
 Remove 0.25 inches of the insulation from each of the individual 22 AWG wires, leaving bare copper.
 Tinning of the copper wire ends with solder is not required but may be helpful in keeping the ends together while attaching the control cable wires.
 Figure 2.12 shows the control cable should look like when you are finished with the trimming.
-Dip each of the copper wires into connector protector before inserting into the terminal plug.
+Dip each of the copper wires into dielectric grease before inserting into the terminal plug.
 Figure 2.13 shows what the connector protector will look like.
+Optionally, you may use the dielectric grease on the male pins inside the terminal header.
+A common problem is reversing the wiring sequence-pay close attention that the wires are correctly positioned as shown in figure 2.15.

 The terminal header assembly consists of the terminal header and the terminal plug as shown in figure 2.15.
 The plug is shipped loosely attached to the header.
 Remove this plug when wiring and firmly plug back in when completed.
+Double and triple check that the plugs are firmly connected.
 Follow the wire sequence in figure 2.15 for each EHU.
-Be careful to ensure that there are no bare wires protruding out from the terminal clamps, to avoid potential shorts.
+Be careful to ensure that there are no bare wires protruding out from the terminal clamps.